DiligentGraphics/DiligentSamples/Tutorials/Tutorial25_StatePackager/readme.md

 };
 ```

-An intersection of the ray with the box is performed by the `IntersectAABB` function:
+An intersection of the ray with the box is computed by the `IntersectAABB` function:

 ```hlsl
 bool IntersectAABB(in    RayInfo Ray,